AfonsoFerreira2223/Docker/docker.md

 docker pull ubuntu
 ```

-This will get you an image from a basic ubuntu cli avaible on  docker hub.
+This will get you an image from a basic ubuntu cli available on  docker hub.

 You can run ```docker images``` to see the images stored on your computer